Troopy Build Series: LandCruiser 78-Series Overlander

 Background before the Troopy

-We’d spent countless hours working on the Defender, with limited resources.
-Most of the work was done on the street in front of our home as we had no drive or garage.
+We’d spent countless hours working on the Defender with limited resources.
+Most of the work was done on the street in front of our home, as we had no driveway or garage.
 Done by myself to get her to where we needed her as a vehicle for a small family to travel. i.e. Overlanding in Europe.
-Work ranged from GVM suspension upgrades to bodywork and floor rebuilds, to relatively minor engine upgrades, maintenance, electrical work and dual battery systems.
+Work ranged from GVM suspension upgrades to bodywork and floor rebuilds to minor engine upgrades, maintenance, electrical work and dual battery systems.

 This is the first of a series of posts on building our 78-Series Troopy from a standard vehicle straight out of the factory to our next overlanding vehicle.
 This post will serve as an overview and reference to specific posts we do on each aspect of our build.